briandfoy/briandfoy.github.io/_posts/2020-11-17-just-how-bad-is-gravity.md

 ![](/images/randi_astrology/pie_chart.png)

-Even better, here's those different pie charts presented by their proportions to each other:
+Even better, here are those different pie charts presented by their proportions to each other:

 ![](/images/randi_astrology/pie_relative.png)